|Content-type||Send in message templates||Send in session messages||Incoming messages|

 |Interactive buttons: reply buttons||❌||✔️||❌|

-Have you been considering the use of WhatsApp Business but don’t know where to start?
+Would you like to add WhatsApp to your platform, but don't know where to start?

 - 2 billion active monthly users in 180 countries send 100M messages a day.